 While I talked about smart nutrition earlier, here are some additional natural sources of CoQ10.
 These include organ meats, legumes, fatty fish, broccoli, oranges, and peanuts.

-Dietary Foundation and Skin Aging Effects
+Dietary Foundation And Skin Aging Effects

 So, I hope you understand why skin aging and smart nutrition go hand in hand.
 Without a solid dietary foundation, your skin health can suffer.